-- Visit and observe the school's learning environments and study the school's information packet to familiarize themselves with the philosophy and nature of the school - Complete the Application for Admission form and the Authorization for Release of Information form and return them to the school office along with a non-refundable application fee as described on the form.
+- Visit and observe the school's learning environments and study the school's information packet to familiarize themselves with the philosophy and nature of the school - Submit the Application for Admission form and the Authorization for Release of Information form online at www.undercroft.org along with a non-refundable application fee.
 Transferring students must provide Undercroft with records and recommendations from previous schools - Schedule an introduction to the classroom environment through the office for their child with one of the Montessori guides (teachers) - Elementary applicants also have a shadow experience in the classroom previously enrolled at Undercroft will receive limited preference for acceptance.
 Siblings will not be automatically placed with the guide of an older child or in the same class as a sibling.